 Local catchment area

 The school’s enrolment capacity for students who live outside the local catchment is dependant upon:

 ensuring an even spread of students across all year levels while maintaining class size targets.

 The local catchment area is based on equidistance boundaries with other schools.
 The attached link calculates the area for which Petrie Terrace State School is the closest school by vehicular trafficable route.
 Should this capacity change because of changes to road networks, this will be formally notified through the registration and gazettal of an amended plan including the operative date for the new catchment area.

 Programs for students with disabilities are regional programs for students whose educational support needs are additional to, or different from, other students.
-Students who live outside the catchment area and are verified with a disability can enrol in the school to attend the program if it is the closest program to their home and meets their individualised need.
+Students who live outside the catchment area and are verified with a disability can enrol in a school to attend a Special Education Program if it is the closest program to their home and meets their individualised need.

 To calculate if you reside within the school catchment, please access the provided map tool (external site)